 I’ll leave fish-related expressions involving mackerels, herrings, sardines, and gills for another time.

-7 Responses to “Fishy Expressions”
+7 thoughts on “Fishy Expressions”

 Just my experience, but I’ve not heard this meaning of “to feed the fishes.”
 In _The Godfather_ (Mario Puzo), it is used to describe a person who is murdered, then dumped in the river.